 On March 22, 2022, we entered into an equity line financing (the "B. Riley Facility") pursuant to a common stock purchase agreement with B. Riley Principal Capital, LLC ("B. Riley") pursuant to which B. Riley committed to purchase up to \$471.7 million of Ordinary Shares, subject to certain limitations and conditions set forth in the purchase agreement.
 The Ordinary Shares that may be issued under the purchase agreement may be sold by us to B. Riley at our discretion from time to time over an approximately 24-month period commencing on the date that a related resale registration statement is declared effective by the SEC.
 The purchase price for the shares that we may sell to B. Riley will fluctuate based on the price of our Ordinary Shares.
 Depending on market liquidity at the time, sales of such shares may cause the trading price of our Ordinary Shares to fall.
-As consideration for B. Riley's commitment under the purchase agreement to purchase our Ordinary Shares, we issued 386,971 Ordinary Shares to B. Riley and such Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Ordinary Shares to B. Riley under the purchase agreement.
+As consideration for B. Riley and such Ordinary Shares are fully earned and non-refundable, even in the event we do not sell any Ordinary Shares to B. Riley under the purchase agreement.
 After B. Riley has acquired the shares, B. Riley may resell all, some, or none of those shares at any time or from time to time in its discretion.
 Therefore, our sales to B. Riley could result in substantial dilution to the interests of other holders of our Ordinary Shares.
 Additionally, the sale of a substantial number of shares of our Ordinary Shares to B. Riley, or the anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a price that we might otherwise wish to effect sales.